rsta2/circle/README.md

 Copy the Raspberry Pi firmware (from boot/ directory, do *make* there to get them) files along with the *kernel.img* (from sample/ subdirectory) to a SD(HC) card with FAT file system.
 Put the SD(HC) card into the Raspberry Pi.

-The *config.txt* file, provided in the boot/ directory, is only needed to enable 64-bit mode and has to be copied on the SD card in this case.
-It must not be on the SD card otherwise!
+The *config32.txt* file, provided in the boot/ directory, is needed to enable FIQ use in 32-bit mode on the Raspberry Pi 4 and has to be copied to the SD card in this case (rename it to config.txt).
+Furthermore the additional file *armstub7-rpi4.bin* is required on the SD card then.
+Please see [boot/README](boot/README) for information on how to build this file.

+The *config64.txt* file, provided in the boot/ directory, is needed to enable 64-bit mode and has to be copied to the SD card in this case (rename it to config.txt).
 FIQ support for AArch64 on the Raspberry Pi 4 requires an additional file *armstub8-rpi4.bin* on the SD card.
 Please see [boot/README](boot/README) for information on how to build this file.

 Directories
 -----------